nextflow-io/training/docs/basic_training/processes.md

     In this step you have learned:

-    1. How to use the cpus, time, memory, and disk directives to define the amount of computing resources to be used by the process.
+    1. How to use the cpus, time, memory, and disk directives to define the amount of computing resources to be used by the process
-    2. How to use the publishDir directive to store the output files in a results folder.
+    2. How to use the publishDir directive to store the output files in a results folder